 Walk up a few steps and turn left to find the Larry.
 There’s also a ramp at the east end of the building near the Larry’s patio.
 Where there are tech companies, there’s usually a bit of pretense, and the Lawrence Building is no exception.
 Elevators are identified by the British word “lift,” and the Canadian term “washroom” is used to signify where the toilets are found.
 The Larry’s space blends seamlessly into the building’s lobby.
 Printed menus are found in a holder placed on a column near the counter.
 If there’s a long line to order, one alternative is to sit at the full service bar in back.

 The all-day menu begins with a breakfast section featuring serviceable renditions of classics like buttermilk pancakes, as well as Southwestern favorites such as a breakfast burrito and chilaquiles.
 The brulee ruby red grapefruit, along with some fresh-squeezed juices, provide some tart-and-sweet accompaniments to the mostly savory breakfast fare.
-The grab-and-go case located by the counter usually contains some cold oats, a breakfast-on-the-run treat familiar from be Coffee + Food + Stuff, another establishment operated by Larry’s parent organization, Conceptually Social.
+The grab-and-go case located by the counter usually contains some cold oats, a breakfast-on-the-run treat familiar from be Coffee + Food + Stuff, an establishment originally operated by Larry’s parent organization, Conceptually Social.

 While breakfast is served all day, by midday, lunch items start to dominate the table tops throughout the roomy dining area.
 The Larry’s burger and patty melt will appeal to those who want well-prepared all-American familiarity.
 The KFC (Korean fried chicken) and the BBQ pork bahn mi add some subtle Asian influences.
 Occasional specials such as a towering shrimp po’ boy add variety.
 Two meatless choices are a veggie burger and an “inside-out grilled cheese” in which the melted dairy appears not only between the slices of bread, but also in a crisp form on the exterior.